Catapults are not only a great teaching tool to learn about engineering and physics but are incredibly simple to build using a few household items.

 Experiment by changing the pivot point (move the fulcrum up and down the beam) to see how that affects the launch height.

-Get your preschooler involved: this is the best step to have your child involved!
+Get your child involved: this is the best step to have your child involved!

 Try experimenting